Ick! That Small Insect Could Be A Tick

 Should you find one, knowing how to remove a tick is critical.
 Pinch it with a tweezers as close to the skin as possible, and pull straight up and out.

-Don't forget to inspect Fido, either.
+Don't forget to examine Fido, either.
 Pets can carry infected ticks into your Lake County home.
 If your dog or cat roams tick habitat, a veterinarian can apply or recommend a topical repellent to keep ticks away.

-Prevention is the best way to avoid bites and sicknesses from ticks.
+Prevention is the best way to avoid bites and illnesses from ticks.
 Contact The Mosquito Guy for a Lake County yard treatment to protect against these tiny blood suckers.
 The last thing you want to do is spend your summer ticked off.